 What to Expect From Your Virginia Driving Record

 Your driving record contains data about your driving habits that could sway the court.
 A clean driving record is much more likely to get you out of a traffic issue than a record that shows poor driving behavior and points.
 In general, these documents include:

 - Details about your driving history

 - Traffic convictions

 - License suspensions, revocations, and cancellations

-Getting your Virginia driving record is straightforward, but there is a fee.
-Go to the Virginia DMV website and go to the Obtaining DMV Records page.
+If you want to obtain any of the aforementioned Virginia driving records, you can do so for a fee.
+To get started, go to the Virginia DMV website and go to the Obtaining DMV Records page.
 If you purchase the record online, the cost is $8 as of this writing.
 Physical copies can be mailed to you for $9.

 By going through the DMV, you’ll get certified copies that serve as official records of your driving history.
 Your lawyer can also obtain these records should you need one to help you against traffic violation charges.

-Trust Virginia Traffic Attorneys with Your Driving Record
+Trust Virginia Criminal Traffic Attorneys With Your Driving Record

 We understand how useful a copy of your driving record can be, especially when you’re facing traffic charges.
 If you want assistance obtaining a copy of your record, you can turn to a Virginia criminal traffic lawyer.
 Not only can a legal team ensure that you have your documents in order, but you can also request representation in a criminal trial.
 If you have any questions or want to get started, give us a call at 804-373-7200 or complete our contact form.